foundeo/cfml-security/secureupload/README.md

 ## Result

-The result is a struct with the following keys...
+The result / return value of the `upload()` function is a struct with the following keys...

 ##### success